1.1. Stress during certain brain development phases particularly harmful¶

 1.3.2.16.
 Reduced brain volume in adulthood due to early deprivation¶

-Deprivation in the first years of life (here: in Romanian institutionalized children) caused a reduced brain volume in adulthood.
-This is not reversible even by an enriched environment (here: adoption).
+Deprivation in the first years of life (here: in Romanian children in institutions) resulted in a reduced brain volume in adulthood.
+This cannot be reversed even through an enriched environment (here: adoption).

 1.3.2.17.
 Altered development of the blood-brain barrier¶

-Early childhood stress resulted in altered blood-brain barrier development in rats by increasing caveolae-mediated transport in brain endothelial cells.
+Early childhood stress in rats led to an altered development of the blood-brain barrier by increasing caveolae-mediated transport in brain endothelial cells.

 1.3.2.18.
-Other neurophysiological changes due to early childhood stress¶
+Further neurophysiological changes due to early childhood stress¶

 (shortened loss of the righting reflex)